-Each College trustee, faculty member or other employee, other than the confidential resources described above in Section V.A., are considered "Responsible Employees."
+Other than the confidential resources described above in Section V.A. and V.B., each College trustee, faculty member or other employee, and with respect to student employees, resident assistants and dining captains, are considered "Responsible Employees."
 This means that when they learn of an allegation of unlawful discrimination, discriminatory harassment, or sexual harassment (including, but not limited to, sexual misconduct, sexual violence, sexual exploitation, dating and domestic violence, and stalking), or retaliation toward any member of the College community, they are required to notify the Title IX Coordinator promptly in writing or by telephone.
-In addition, College employees who are designated as campus security authorities (CSAs) for the purposes of the Clery Act must provide the Department of Public Safety with non-identifying statistical information regarding all reported incidents of Clery crimes (including, but not limited to, sexual assault, dating violence, domestic violence, stalking and hate crimes).
+In addition, College employees who are designated as campus security authorities (CSAs) for the purposes of the Clery Act must provide the Department of Public Safety with nonidentifying statistical information regarding all reported incidents of Clery crimes (including, but not limited to, sexual assault, dating violence, domestic violence, stalking and hate crimes).
 Any questions about the reporting or confidentiality status of an individual should be directed to the Title IX Coordinator.